Replace BUCKET_NAME

 in the/etc/fuse.conf

-.nano /etc/fuse.conf[...]user_allow_other -
+file:sudo nano /etc/fuse.conf[...]user_allow_other -

-Mount the bucket in the local filesystem.
+Mount the bucket in the local file system:

-s3fs plexmediaserver /mnt/media -o allow_other -o umask=0002 -o passwd_file=${HOME}/.passwd-s3fs -o url=https://s3.nl-ams.scw.cloudNote -
+sudo s3fs BUCKET_NAME /mnt/media -o allow_other -o umask=0002 -o passwd_file=/etc/passwd-s3fs -o url=https://s3.REGION.scw.cloudNote -

 -

-Check that Plex is running before continuing:
+Check that Plex is running:

 active (running)

-everything is fine. -
+, everything is fine. -

 Access the Plex interface through an SSH tunnel:

-Open a web browser on your local computer and navigate to
+Open a browser and go to

 http://localhost:8888/web